-The links below are to various freely (and legitimately!) available online resources for those interested in category theory at an elementary/intermediate level.
-See this supplementary page, introductory readings for philosophers, for reading suggestions for those looking for the most accessible route into category theory.
+The links below are to various freely (and legitimately!) available online mathematical resources for those interested in category theory at an elementary/intermediate level.

-There are a lot of possible follow-up links mentioned below.
-If you want something just a step or two up from my notes but still tolerably gentle, let me highlight two books.
-I’d have selected these two anyway on their merits, but an additional plus-point is that they are now both freely available.
-These are Steve Awodey’s Category Theory and Tom Leinster’s Basic Category Theory.
+If you want something just a step or two up from my notes but still tolerably gentle, let me highlight two books listed below.
+One is Steve Awodey’s Category Theory (chapters available on his website here).
+The other is Tom Leinster’s Basic Category Theory.

-Past Cambridge notes of lectures for the Part III course:
+Notes of P.T.
+Johnstone’s Lectures for the Cambridge Part III course:

-- Mario Cáccamo and Glynn Winskel, Lecture Notes on Category Theory (postscript file, pp. 74, 2005: notes for a course inspired by Martin Hyland’s Part III Mathematics course ).
+- Mario Cáccamo and Glynn Winskel, Lecture Notes on Category Theory (postscript file, pp. 74, 2005; pdf version: notes for a course inspired by Martin Hyland’s Part III Mathematics course ).

 - Rafael Villarroel Flores, Notes on Categories (pp. 77, 2004).